CassandraMaldonado/azure_mlops_lendingclub/README.md

 ---

-## 1. Project Overview
+## 1. Overview

-**Goal:**
-Predict whether a loan will default, and operationalize the model using Azure Machine Learning:
+**Goal:**  To predict whether a loan will default, and operationalize the model using Azure Machine Learning:

 - Use **Azure AutoML** (classification) to train many models.
 - Register the **best MLflow model** in the Azure ML model registry.